Mayor of Jersey City, New Jersey: Elections

 Under the original 1838 charter, mayors were elected citywide for a one-year term.
 In 1868, the New Jersey Legislature extended the term of office to two years.
 In 1892, the legislature again changed the term to five years.
 The city adopted a commission form of government under the Walsh Act in 1913.
 This form provided for a five-member commission with both executive and legislative powers, elected for four years.
 The commissioners elected one of their members as mayor.
 Under this system, the mayor's only specific power was to appoint the school board; otherwise, he was first among equals.
 Jersey City adopted its current mayor-council form of government on May 7, 1961.

-Elections for mayor are held every four years on the second Tuesday in May.
+Elections for mayor are held every four years on the date of the general election, which is the first Tuesday after the first Monday in November.
 If no candidate receives a majority of votes, a runoff election is held on the fourth Tuesday following the general election.
-The term of office commences on July 1.
-The next Jersey City mayoral election is scheduled to be held in 2025.
+The term of office commences on January 15.
+The latest Jersey City mayoral election was held in 2025.